Experiment

 Walking water, science experiment for children

 Title: Walking Water - Capillary Action Experiment Objective: To observe and investigate capillary action by creating a "walking water" effect between two cups.
 Materials: 6 clear plastic cups Water Food coloring (different colors) Paper towels Optional: Tray or plastic container to catch any spills Procedure: Gather the materials required for the walking water experiment.
-Line u
+Line up the plas

 Coin inertia, science experiment for children